kurttheviking/orchard-js/README.md

 ### `Orchard([options])`

 This module exports a constructor.
-Instantiate an orchard cache with desired `options`:
+Instantiate an Orchard cache with desired `options`:

 ```js
 const Orchard = require('orchard');